Spreading of droplets under various gravitational accelerations: Introduction

-While the precursor layer simplifies the physics of the problem and the associated theory by providing abstraction from surface-chemistry effects, it poses an experimental challenge: a thin film of the yield-stress fluid needs to be created reproducibly before each experiment.
-In the case of experiments in weightlessness, this typically needs to be attained by an automated procedure just at the beginning of the microgravity phase, since the thin films cannot be expected to be stable over the prolonged preparation time of a microgravity experiment, nor with respect to the strong forces that act, e.g., during the catapult launch at the drop tower or during the launch of a sounding rocket.

-Our experimental setup provides the possibility for extensive characterization of the spreading behavior of complex fluids during and after their deposition.
-The deposition can be done directly on a substrate of a chosen material, but can also be preceded by the deposition of a pre-wetting film of variable height, constituted of either the same or a different fluid.
 The setup is inherently modular, in that it allows for a wide variety of fluids to be tested, with no predetermined limitation in yield stress or viscosity of the experimental fluid.
-The module allows to study up to four droplets in parallel, in order to maximize the utilization of limited drop-tower time.
+The module allows to study up to four droplets in parallel, in order to optimize microgravity time.
+As shown by \citeauthor{Brutin2009}~\cite{Brutin2009} and \citeauthor{Diana2012}~\cite{Diana2012}, the gravitational acceleration during droplet deposition influences the droplet's shape, during and after spreading.
+In contrast to previous work, deposition and spreading are conducted under the same gravitational acceleration, ensuring that spreading dynamics occurs under constant conditions.
 Besides, the module offers the possibility to simultaneously conduct three types of measurement on all or some of the droplets: simple shadowgraphy provides basic information on the temporal evolution of the spreading; \gls{piv} on fluids with embedded tracer particles provides simultaneous information on the internal flow fields; internal stresses can be visualized by a rheo-optical method for fluids that show flow-induced birefringence.

+Another important characteristic of the experimental module is that the deposition can be done directly on a substrate of a chosen material, but can also be preceded by the deposition of a thin film of variable height, constituted of either the same or a different fluid.
+As surface-specific interactions complicate matters for the spreading of droplets, the problem can be simplified by studying droplets on a pre-wetted surface.
+The application of such a precursor layer can also produce a more appropriate representation of the system of interest (for example, in \gls{am} and paint spray applications, liquid droplets or filaments are deposited on an existing layer of the fluid).